 A young Ottawa judge believed that the direction of a boy’s life could be diverted through a positive camp experience.
 Instead of punishing delinquent boys, he offered them an escape from the city and a chance to learn about the outdoors, friendship and responsibility.
 Judge John F. McKinley envisioned a retreat for these boys, away from the hot city streets, whose secret of success would be in “giving the boy responsibility, handling him with friendship, teaching him the general principles of good citizenship and doing so with the help of the open air.”

 Dr. Dan Offord became Camp Director.
-Christie Lake Kids programs were largely developed under the guidance and direction of the late Dr. Dan Offord, renowned child psychiatrist and founding Director of the internationally recognized Offord Centre for Child Studies located at McMaster University in Hamilton, Ontario.
-Before his passing in 2004, Dr. Dan, as he was affectionately known, was volunteer summer camp Director for 47 years and co-director of the pilot PALS program in Ottawa that led to the development of the Christie Lake STAR program.
+Christie Lake Kids programs were largely developed under the guidance and direction of the late Dr. Dan Offord, renowned child psychiatrist and Founding Director of the internationally recognized Offord Centre for Child Studies located at McMaster University in Hamilton, Ontario.
+Before his passing in 2004, Dr. Dan, as he was affectionately known, was volunteer summer camp Director for 47 years and co-director of the pilot PALS program in Ottawa that led to the development of the CLK STAR program.
 In 2001, Dr. Dan’s work in research, at Christie Lake Camp, and as an advocate for all Canadian children earned him the Order of Canada.

 Our Board of Directors

 Christie Lake Kids is delighted to benefit from the professional and personal contributions of a dedicated and hard-working Board of Directors.
-These committed community leaders bring wisdom, business acumen, contacts, vision, and hard work to the table.
+These committed community leaders bring wisdom, business acumen, vision, and hard work to the table.
 Thank you to our Board and committee members.
 You make us immeasurably stronger.

 Until his retirement in 2017, Owen was Director, Engineering and Asset Management, Hydro Ottawa.
 His professional life as an engineer in the electrical utility industry spanned more than three decades and many technical and management roles but none more rewarding than his contributions to building Hydro Ottawa's award-winning community investment programs, especially its partnership with Christie Lake Kids.